Snowflake Native Guide

 Permission and Policy Resolution

-The following section explains how Satori selects the correct access rule or security policy when multple options are avaiable:
+The following section explains how Satori selects the correct access rule or security policy when multiple options are available:

 Creating Multiple User Access Rules